 This project was granted by IITP (Institute for Information and Communications Technology Promotion)

-Fluidity lied on the core of the app design in order to deal with various device types.
-For example, the confirm button could be placed on top because the space is large and the button was highly accessible at that position.
-However, it should be at the bottom of the page on its mobile version to lead users to discover various personalization features.
-Another concern was to provide various elements (articles, control panels, and alert messages) in a consistent format.
+Responsive Web design should be aligned with user's journey of using a service.
+For example, the confirm button could be placed on top because the space is large enough and the button was highly noticeable and accessible at that position.
+However, it should be at thebottom of the page on its mobile version to lead users to discover various personalization features.
+Another concern was toprovide various elements (articles, control panels, and alert messages) in a consistent format.
 The card UI was also effective because many of the control panels had to be foldable.

 The contents of news slides were highly political, so using image was not very easy.
 Thus, I created various illustrations in order to vividly provide news contents.